Osiris-Team/jSQL-Gen/README.md

 #### Pros
 - No runtime overhead for class generation (unlike other ORMs).
+- Cached connection pool ensures optimal performance on small and huge databases.
+Besides that it provides protection against timed out connections.
 - (Optional) Cached results for ultra-fast data retrieval (cache gets cleared after INSERT/UPDATE/DELETE operations and is simply a map with SQL statements mapped to their results lists).